 It’s about 11 p.m., January 12, 2016.
 I’m sitting on the ring stone near the southern entrance of the great circle of Avebury henge.
 It’s fucking cold.
 I’m fucking drunk.
 Still.

 How exactly did I get to this point?

-I didn’t make a connecting flight and spent the first night in some nondescript hotel on the outskirts of Atlanta, Georgia.
+There was the anniversary to contend with.
+It was supposed to be my second night there, but I didn’t make a connecting flight and spent the first night in some nondescript hotel on the outskirts of Atlanta, Georgia.
 Under other circumstances I would love to go to Atlanta.
 These weren’t normal circumstances.